 Infections

-There are a number of vaginal or cervical infections that could be responsible for brown discharge during pregnancy.
+Several vaginal or cervical infections could be responsible for brown discharge during pregnancy.
 For example:

-Infections like these during pegnancy can increase the risk of complications like preterm birth and premature rupture of the membranes (PROM), so it's important to get yourself checked out by your doctor.
-Treatment is usually antibiotics.
+Infections like these during pregnancy can increase the risk of complications like preterm birth and premature rupture of the membranes (PROM), so it's important to check with your doctor.
+Treatment usually involves antibiotics that will not harm your growing baby.

 Trauma

-Changes to the cervix can sometimes cause some spot bleeding when you're pregnant, and this is usually nothing to be worried about.
-This can occur after examinations or sex. but if you're concerned or the bleeding continues, it's always best to be checked out in case the cause is something else.
+Changes to the cervix can sometimes cause some spot bleeding when you're pregnant, and this is also usually nothing to be worried about.
+This can occur after examinations or sex.
+But if you're concerned or the bleeding continues, it's always best to check if the cause is something else.

 A show (mucus plug)

 The NHS says a "show" can signal the start of labour.
-This is when the mucus plug that has developed in your cervix to keep baby free from infections, comes away in preparation for birth.
-It has a pink and sticky jelly-like consistency and may remind you of other vaginal discharge you've had in the past, coming away in a single blob, or breaking up into several smaller blobs.
-This is perfectly normal, but the NHS website says: "If you're losing more blood, it may be a sign something is wrong, so phone your hospital or midwife straight away."
+This is when the mucus plug that has developed in your cervix to keep the baby free from infections comes away in preparation for birth.
+It has a pink and sticky jelly-like consistency and may remind you of other vaginal discharge you've had in the past, coming away in a single blob or breaking up into several smaller blobs.
+This is perfectly normal, but the NHS website advises that if you're losing more blood, it may be a sign that something is wrong and that you should phone your hospital or midwife immediately.

-If the discharge happens in later pregnancy, and seems brown and watery or contains brown or green flecks or lumps it can indicate the waters around baby have broken and that they have opened their bowels.
-This can cause problems for baby leading to Meconium Aspiration Syndrome (MAS), after they are born, which we look at in the next section. happens when meconium gets into the lungs and causes a newborn to have trouble breathing.
+If the discharge happens in later pregnancy and seems brown and watery or contains brown or green flecks or lumps, it can indicate the waters around the baby have broken and that they have opened their bowels.
+This can cause problems for babies, leading to Meconium Aspiration Syndrome (MAS) after birth, which we look at in the next section.
+It happens when meconium gets into the lungs and causes a newborn to have trouble breathing.
 It's important to contact your maternity assessment centre for further help and advice if you suspect this.

 Is brown discharge the start of a miscarriage?

-Sadly, in the first 12 weeks of pregnancy brown discharge could be an early sign that you're having a miscarriage.
-According to the NHS a miscarriage is the loss of a pregnancy during the first 23 weeks.
-They say the main sign of a miscarriage is vaginal bleeding, which may be followed by cramping and pain in your lower abdomen.
-So if your brown discharge begins to look and feel more like a heavy period, this may be what is occurring.
+Sadly, in the first 12 weeks of pregnancy, brown discharge could be an early sign that you're having a miscarriage.
+According to the NHS, a miscarriage is the loss of a pregnancy during the first 23 weeks.
+The main sign of a miscarriage is vaginal bleeding, which may be followed by cramping and pain in your lower abdomen.
+So, if your brown discharge begins to look and feel more like a heavy period, this may be what is occurring.

 Complications associated with brown discharge during pregnancy